List of Glamorgan County Cricket Club players

 This is a list in alphabetical order of cricketers who have played for Glamorgan County Cricket Club in top-class matches since 1921 when the club joined the County Championship and the team was elevated to official first-class status.
 Glamorgan has been classified as a List A team since the beginning of limited overs cricket in 1963; and as a first-class Twenty20 team since the inauguration of the Twenty20 Cup in 2003.

 The details are the player's usual name followed by the years in which he was active as a Glamorgan player and then his name is given as it usually appears on match scorecards.
 Note that many players represented other top-class teams besides Glamorgan and that some played for the club in minor counties cricket before 1921.
 Current players are shown as active to the latest season in which they played for the club.
 The list excludes Second XI and other players who did not play for the club's first team; and players whose first team appearances were in minor matches only.
-The list has been updated to the end of the 2021 cricket season using the data published in Playfair Cricket Annual, 2022 edition.
+The list has been updated to the end of the 2025 cricket season.